EXPA- Ext. Prog Assoc

 - We embrace a culture of understanding, coaching and feedback towards achieving a vision of success for the entire organization and its staff.

 - Together we will achieve success and we commit to these goals in our work, continued education, and ongoing efforts.

-As part of MSU Extension (MSUE), the Children & Youth Institute (CYI), and with support from the 4-H Staff Development & Supervising Educator, District Director and Institute Director, this position provides leadership and oversight for growth and management of local 4-H programs, volunteers and youth participants.
-Through your supervising educator, you will work in concert with the CYI to ensure alignment of programs with overall goals of the Institute and organization.
+As part of MSU Extension (MSUE), the Children & Youth Institute (CYI), and with support from the 4-H Staff Development & Supervising Educator, District Director and Institute Director, this position provides leadership and oversight for growth and management of local 4-H programs, volunteers, and youth participants.
+Working with the supervising educator, this position will work in concert with the CYI to ensure alignment of programs with overall goals of the Institute and organization.

-Operating independently, you will ensure that program delivery follows established guidelines and meets the goals set for reaching the desired number of youth locally and statewide, and you will be responsible for initiating efforts to expand Extension programs to the unreached, including limited resource families, youth, minorities, and the disabled.
-Additionally, you and the 4-H volunteers you oversee in your county will plan and organize youth development programs and you will be responsible for communicating information about newly implemented and existing 4-H programs and activities (progress, objectives, target dates, problems addressed, etc.) to your supervisor, District Director, and Institute leadership.
+You will be responsible for initiating efforts to expand Extension programs to the unreached, including limited resource families, youth, minorities, and the disabled.
+Primary program delivery will be through in-school, after-school, and short-term special interest groups.
+You will plan, organize, and implement youth development programs that are relevant to the needs of residents in the metropolitan areas of greater Genesee County.
+Additionally, you will be responsible for communicating information about newly implemented and existing 4-H programs and activities (progress, objectives, target dates, problems addressed, etc.) to your supervisor, District Director, and Institute leadership.

 This is a full-time, end-dated appointment, renewable annually based upon continued funding.